dominodatalab/domino-code-assist-docs/docs/install.md

       remotes::install_github("dominodatalab/low-code-assistant-rstudio")
       ```

-      That assumes that the `{remotes}` package is already installed. if it isn't then you can install as follows and then try again.
+      That assumes that the `{remotes}` package is already installed.
+If it isn't then you can install as follows and then try again.

       ```r
       install.packages("remotes")
       ```

       You may be prompted to update dependencies.
 Choose the appropriate option.
-The installation will take a fwe minutes.
+The installation will take a few minutes.

-      if you want to automatically upgrade packages then you can run the following:
+      If you want to automatically upgrade packages then you can run the following:

       ```r
       remotes::install_github("dominodatalab/low-code-assistant-rstudio", upgrade = "always")